Hi, I'm Guy Spier

 Scuttlebutt

-Much of the above spills into the area of Personal Knowledge Management and I’ve become a big fan of
+Much of the above spills into personal knowledge management, where I've been a fan of:

 Books

 I published a list of useful books in the bibliography of my own book.
-But that was some years ago.
-I’m impressed with people like Derek Sivers and Pat Collison who keep visitors updated on what books they have been reading.
+That was some years ago.

-In the past, I used to order pretty much every book that I came across that was interesting – and so I have a pretty large anti-library.
-But reading Soenke Ahrens and others switched me on to the danger of the collector’s trap – in which one simply collects containers of knowledge but does not process them.
-Today I try to do it slightly differently – I’ll first make notes on the book and why it might make sense to read it.
-Then I might order it later.
-It’s all part of my goal of becoming a little more directed in my reading.
+I used to order almost every book that looked interesting, and so I have a large anti-library.
+Soenke Ahrens and others have switched me on to the danger of the collector's trap: Collecting containers of knowledge without processing them.
+Today I try to make notes on a book first, and why it might make sense to read it, before ordering it.
+My library is like a cocktail party: Not everyone merits a long and deep friendship but many are vital conversation starters.

-• Die Red Bull Story: Der unglaubliche Erfolg des Dietrich Mateschitz by Wolfgang Fürweger
+• Die Red Bull Story by Wolfgang Fürweger

 • What I Learned about Investing from Darwin by Pulak Prasad